petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-the-objects-model-builder.md

 ### Publishing Object Drafts

-While using Model Builder, you can publish individual object definitions as well as complex data models that include multiples objects.
-To do this,
+While using Model Builder, you can publish individual object definitions as well as complex data models that include multiple objects.

 1. Go to the folder with the object drafts.